 During the taught element, all students are assigned a personal tutor whose responsibility is to monitor the academic performance and overall well-being of their tutees.
-During the research element, this role is taken over by the personal supervisory team.
+During the research element, this role is taken over by the personal supervisory team (i.e. supervisor and thesis committee member(s)).
 In addition the University offers a range of support services, including one-to-one counseling and guidance or group sessions/workshops on a range of topics, such as emotional issues eg. Stress and anxiety, student finance and budgeting, disability matters etc. There is specialist support available for students with dyslexia and mental health issues.
 Furthermore, the Union Society operates a Student Advice Centre, which can provide advocacy and support to students on a range of topics including housing, debt, legal issues etc.